Spantree/okmercury/README.md

 Special Thanks to Colleen Crone and Matt Dabney for helping us come up with example questions.

+## Disclaimer

+This project is in now way affiliated with OKCupid or its parent company, Humor Rainbow Inc. The likeness to the "OKCupid" name and borrowed design elements from the OKCupid site are entirely tongue-in-cheek.

 ## Copyright and license

 Copyright 2013, Cedric Hurst and Gary Turovsky.